 For the full review and a detailed summary of the plot, see the Summary and Review for Where the Crawdads Sing.

 Where can I find a full plot summary of Where the Crawdads Sing?

 Right here!
 Summary and Review for Where the Crawdads Sing.
 There’s a short/quick version and a longer, more detailed version.

 What is the meaning of the title of the book “Where the Crawdads Sing”?

-In the book, when Tate and Kya are looking for a place to hang out, Tate suggests that they go somwhere “where the crawdads sing.”
+In Chapter 17, when Tate and Kya are looking for a place to hang out, Tate suggests that they go somewhere “where the crawdads sing.”
 He explains to Kya that it means “far in the bush where critters are wild, still behaving like critters.”
 In other words, he’s suggesting they go off somewhere far from other people, deep into nature.

 From the book: “Well, we better hide way out there where the crawdads sing.
 I pity any foster parents who take you on.”
 Tate’s whole face smiled.

 “What d’ya mean, where the crawdads sing?
 Ma used to say that.”
 Kya remembered Ma always encouraging her to explore the marsh: “Go as far as you can—way out yonder where the crawdads sing.”